-Small Capital projects at treated water transmission facilities. similar to this new valve installation in the Piedmont Line Valve Vault, will be done, per the asset management plan.
+Small Capital projects at treated water transmission facilities, similar to this new valve installation in the Piedmont Line Valve Vault, will be done, per the asset management plan.

 This project provides resources for the improvement of small capital investments that replace or extend the life of an asset.
 This project will repair or rehabilitate various existing treated water distribution facilities, such as identifying and treating corrosion problems, replacing valves and other appurtenances and repairing or adding turnouts to avoid failure of the treated water transmission system and to extend the life of the infrastructure.
 This project is part of the District's 10-year asset management program.
+No activities planned for FY 2018.